josevalim/sync/README.md

 ## Setup

-This project builds on top of PostgreSQL replication and you must configure your PostgreSQL instance to do the same:
+This project builds on top of PostgreSQL replication and it requires PostgreSQL 14+.
+You must also enable replication in your PostgreSQL instance:

 ```sql
 ALTER SYSTEM SET wal_level='logical';